 Charts 4B and 5B are "zoomed in" versions of Charts 4 and 5, showing greater detail of the past 26 weeks, with a narrower y-axis range.
-Note that some points are outside the y-axis range, particularly due to bank holidays.

 Chart 6 is similar to Chart 4, but shows cumulative numbers of deaths since week 10 of 2020.
 In the earlier part of the period shown, the cumulative number of excess deaths from all causes was higher than both the cumulative number of deaths where COVID-19 was mentioned on the death certificate, and the cumulative number of deaths within 28 days of a positive test.
-However, cumulative excess deaths are now lower than both of those measures - a consequence of weekly excess deaths being generally lower than the other measures, and sometimes negative.
+However, cumulative excess deaths are now lower than both of those measures - a consequence of weekly excess deaths often being lower than the other measures, and sometimes negative.